stezz/teachable-scripts/README.md

 Please take that into consideration before using this project and don't come to me to ask for repairs afterwards ;)**

 ## Install and Config
-This script has been tested with python 2.7
+This script has been tested with python 3.8

-It requires the module "request" which can be installed using:
+The list of requirements can be found in the Pipfile and you can install them simply by issuing

-    pip install requests
+    pipenv install

-If you don't have pip installed you can do it with

-    sudo easy_install pip

 After that you should copy the file called config_example.ini, rename it as config.ini and set your username, password and yout teachable custom domain
     [DEFAULT]